 One of the University's greatest assets is its energetic and accomplished faculty.
 Most hold advanced degrees from prestigious American or international graduate schools.
 Of Utica's full-time faculty, 67 percent have earned the terminal degree appropriate to their fields.
 Although many faculty members are engaged in research, their primary concern is high-quality undergraduate instruction.
 Utica University students have direct contact with their instructors because the typical class at Utica University consists of 14 students.
-All instructors personally advise students regarding academic programs, and all faculty members are available to consult personally with individual students who are enrolled in their classes.
+All instructors personally advise students who are enrolled in their classes.
 In addition to faculty services and counseling, Utica University also offers professional academic and career planning, advising, and personal counseling to all students